 However, if you are in the same situation, don’t spend a fortune on odor-reducing products.
 Try slipping some old coffee grounds inside your shoes while you not wearing them.
 It should take care of the problem.
 But also, do give your poor feet a chance to breathe fresh air.

 Have you ever spilled coffee on some of your clothes?
 Especially white clothing?
 Have you paid much attention to the golden color it turns to?

 Well, that is a great color if you do it on purpose.
 So the next time you need to dye your clothes that color, instead of buying dye, reuse coffee grounds by turning them into a dye.

 Did you know that your root vegetables love caffeine?
 I know, who would’ve guessed?
 But they do!
 Especially carrots.

-So the next time you go to grow and harvest root vegetables keep that in mind.
-By simply sewing old coffee grounds into the ground around them, you should find that your harvest will prosper because of the nutrients absorbed from the coffee grounds.
+The next time you grow and harvest root vegetables keep that in mind.
+By simply sowing old coffee grounds into the ground around your vegetables, you will find that your harvest prospers because of the nutrients absorbed from the coffee grounds.
 Some actually suggest mixing coffee grounds in with your seeds before planting.

 I am a huge fan of cats.
 I actually have two indoors.
-But my husband is not a fine in the least of stray cats around our property, especially in the garden.
-Read this article if you are unfamiliar with the risks of cat’s waste and your garden.
+But my husband doesn’t like the idea of stray cats around our property, especially in the garden.

 So a great way to keep cats out of your garden without harming them is by putting your coffee grounds to work.
 You’ll need to mix orange peels and coffee grounds together.